mahmuttaskiran/makefake/README.md

 ## Features
 **Random data creating**<br>
-MakeFake can create any primitive and non-primitive data just like array or object randomly that contains other primitive or non-primitive data types.<br>
+MakeFake can create any primitive and non-primitive data like array or object randomly that contains other primitive or non-primitive data types.<br>
 **Basic data structure**<br>
 Define your data structure as same result object.<br>
 **Custom data formatting**<br>